ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 An example of this is a fitness function that returns either the time, or the number of commits between your production code and the latest commit in your development environments.
-This function will let you know if you are properly applying Continuous Integration.
+This function will let you know if you are properly applying Continuous Delivery.

 Another example is [Dependency drift fitness function][9].
 It allows you to understand the Drift between microservices regarding libraries